By Madeline Klein on August 31, 2018 in Insurance Basics

 Best car insurance for college students - what types of coverages do they need?

-Roadside Assistance: This coverage is one of the most important coverages for a college student who is driving home often.
+Roadside Assistance: This service is one of the most important ones for a college student who is driving home often.
 Roadside Assistance will ensure a student can get help if they break down, whether they were driving with friends around their college town or headed home for summer break with all their stuff in their car.
 Some providers, like Say, will include Roadside Assistance in their policies at no extra cost.
-So you’ll have no reason not to include this coverage.
+So you’ll have no reason not to include this service.

 Comprehensive: Comprehensive coverage will be useful if their car will be parked outside for the majority of the time.
 And that’s the case for a lot of college students because most colleges have large parking lots that aren't covered.